setavenger/BIP0352-light-client-specification/README.md

 ### 2. Compact block filters

-With Bip 158 filters a light client can check whether a UTXO exists in a block.
+With BIP 158 filters a light client can check whether a UTXO exists in a block.
 After precomputing the possible outputs based on the tweaks index a wallet can match those against a filter of a block.
 Checking whether an owned output potentially exists in a block before the block data is retrieved reduces the networking overhead.
 To reduce the bandwidth requirements even further [BlindBit Oracle](https://github.com/setavenger/blindbit-oracle/) uses taproot only